xjmusic/xjmusic/README.md

     bin/release

 Note: `bin/release` relies on `bin/release_build` to pre-build the release, in order to facilitate manual partial rebuild.
-Run `bin/release --nobuild` to invoke without running the pre-build script.
+Run `bin/release --no-build` to invoke without running the pre-build script.

 The production deployment procedure is: